 A traditional business is managed like a pyramid.
 Decisions come from the top and trickle down, and the product or service is delivered to customers.
 In this method, innovation can sometimes be dampened by the constant need to seek approval from above.
 This push and pull can also slow down the ideation process and frustrate experimentation.
 It’s a control system that worked well for a century and a half during the age of industrial growth.

 By contrast, Holacracy puts all operational decisions in the hands of the staff.
 Employees sit within self-organizing circles, much like departments.
 It’s a system similar to one implemented in the 1960s by Gerard Endenburg at his parents’ Dutch firm, which was in turn modeled on a school founded on Quaker principles.
-A traditional business is managed like a pyramid.
-Decisions come from the top and trickle down.
 Each circle has the freedom to make decisions within its sphere of responsibility, provided they don’t adversely affect other circles or the business.
 In theory, the circles interact with their peers via a set of formalized guidelines.
 The whole thing is governed by a detailed 30-page constitution written by Robertson.

 Because there is this freedom to make decisions, Holacracy should make brainstorming solutions easier and provide a quick and efficient way to discuss, test, and implement new ideas.
 In theory, it is supposed to lead to a culture of continuous improvement.